lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays current directory contents even hidden files
+the script displays current directory contents in longformat with user and id